Homeika LED 8-in-1 Review

 Carpet Performance

-We had high hopes for this popular, colorful, cordless vacuum, but it struggled on carpets.
-For our lab test, we spread 1.5 cups of sand, rice, and Cheerios over 9' x 3' sections of carpet and tried to vacuum up as much of the debris as possible in 24 seconds.
-To be fair, this is a very difficult test.
+To test how well a vacuum can suck up typical household messes on carpet, we spread 1.5 cups of sand, rice, and Cheerios over 9' x 3' sections of both low pile and high pile carpet.
+We then try to vacuum up as much of the debris as possible in 24 seconds.
+This is a very difficult test.
 Unlike other reviewers who conduct simple single-item forward passes, we get real with our test.
 It requires a vacuum to not only suck up small heavy particles (sand), but it also has to consume lightweight big debris (Cheerios) while dealing with the medium-sized rice swirling around.

 Low Pile